- About DCC

-Students who live outside Dutchess or Putnam County must have a final high school average of at least 70 (or a GED score of at least 2400) in order to be eligible to live in the residence hall, and those who have stronger academic records may have an advantage in the housing award process.
-As a result, part of the housing award process for students with a cumulative high school average between 70 - 74.9 is a required interview with an Admissions Counselor.
-Students who have been selected for an interview will NOT be granted campus housing until this requirement is complete.
-Please contact the Admissions Office at (845) 431-8010 if you have any questions about the interview portion of the housing process.
-If you do not live in Dutchess or Putnam, and you do not meet this standard, please do not apply for housing.
+Students who live outside Dutchess or Putnam County must have a final high school average of at least 75 (or a TASC score of at least 2800) in order to be eligible to live in the residence hall, and those who have stronger academic records may have an advantage in the housing award process.
+If you do not live in Dutchess or Putnam counties, and you do not meet this standard, please do not apply for housing.
 We suggest you either commute to DCC -- or enroll at your local community college for a semester -- do well, and then apply to live on our campus.

 Students transferring from another college to DCC with a GPA of below 2.0 will be individually considered for housing eligibility.

 Students living in the residence hall in the fall must be 18 years of age by December 31; those entering the residence hall for the first time in the spring must be 18 by March 1.

 You may not live in the residence hall if you have been dismissed from another college or withdrawn from another college under threat of dismissal.

 You may not live in the residence hall if you have been convicted of a felony.